deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ```

 !!!
 Note
-    Do not forget to set a passwort in the options section of jenkins
+    Do not forget to set a passwort in the options section of jenkins.<br/>
+    Do the Optional steps if you want to use your own charm.

 To deploy jenkins and haproxy you have to execute the following command: